platinasystems/goes/docs/Platina Appliance Head Users Guide.md

 ## General Architecture

-The PSW-3001-32C is a 32x100GE switch with hardware forwarding up to 3.2Tbps via the Broadcom Tomahawk ASIC.
-Built into the switch is a 4-core Intel Broadwell DE CPU with 16GB RAM and 128GB SSD.
+The PSW-3001-32C contains a 32x100GE switch with hardware forwarding up to 3.2Tbps via the Broadcom Tomahawk ASIC.
+Built into the device is a 4-core Intel Broadwell DE CPU with 16GB RAM and 128GB SSD.
 There is also a separate BMC ARM processor with 2GB of DRAM and 2GB of uSD.
 The high level block diagram is as follows: